 The student must demonstrate sufficient knowledge about the significance of scope management.
-A sample answer is provided.

 Scope creep can occur when the project boundaries aren't properly defined, documented, or controlled according to a project scope management plan.
 If scope creep occurs during the execution phase of the project, it can cause delays and increased costs.
 It's important for project managers to stay on top of any scope changes so that they can keep the project on track.